Effort Discrimination and Curvature of Contest Technology in Conflict Networks: A motivating example

 where each $x_i^t$ is the effort player $i$ exerts in battle $t$.

-This conflict network (called triangle conflict) is structurally symmetrical.
+The structure of the conflict network in Figure~\ref{fig-triangle} is symmetric.
 It is indeed a particular illustration of the semi-symmetric conflict network, which is formally defined later.
-We examine the (symmetric) equilibrium efforts (and payoffs) under two scenarios: the scenario of uniform effort (hereafter UE) in which each player is restricted to exert the same effort across all the battles she participates, and the scenario of discriminatory effort (hereafter DE) where players are allowed to exert different efforts across battles they participate.
+We examine the (symmetric) equilibrium efforts (and payoffs) under two scenarios: the scenario of uniform effort (UE) in which each player is restricted to exert the same effort across all the battles she participates ($x_i^t=x_i^{t\rq{}}$ whenever $i$ participates in both battles $t$ and $t\rq{}$), and the scenario of discriminatory effort (DE) where players are allowed to exert different efforts across battles they participate.
 The analysis is conducted by the first order approach.

-The following three forms of the production function $f$ are considered:
+In this example we consider the following three forms of the production function $f$:

 Notice that each of them is an increasing and concave function with $f(0) = 0$.
 The following table summarizes the equilibrium total efforts of each player, for the three distinct production functions.